How to maintain flexible athletes

 - Place yourself in the kneeling position with your hands on the

-- Hips directly above the knees
+- Hips are directly above the knees.

-- Shoulders directly above the hands
+- Shoulders are directly above the hands.

-- Keep the spine in a natural position
+- Keep the spine in a natural position.

-- Relax the abdominal muscles and let the tummy sag down
+- Relax the abdominal muscles and let the tummy sag down.

 - Gently pull your tummy button and the area below it towards

-your spine
+your spine.

-- Hold for 10-15 seconds and then relax
+- Hold for 10-15 seconds and then relax.

 Short sit-ups (Hip flexors and abdominals)